grunwaldlab/krisp/README.md

 `krisp_vcf` can be made to run much faster by subsetting the input to specific chromosomes or positions of interest.
 To subset to a specific reference position (for all chromosomes), use the `--pos` option:

-`krisp_vcf metadata.tsv reference.fasta --vcf variants.vcf --groups NA1 NA2 EU1 --out_tsv test_out.tsv --pos 100000 200000`
+`krisp_vcf metadata.csv reference.fasta --vcf variants.vcf --groups NA1 NA2 EU1 --out_csv test_out.csv --pos 100000 200000`

 To subset to a specific chromosome (a single sequence in the reference FASTA file, identified by its header), use the `--chroms` option:

-`krisp_vcf metadata.tsv reference.fasta --vcf variants.vcf --groups NA1 NA2 EU1 --out_tsv test_out.tsv --chroms Phyram_PR-102_s0001`
+`krisp_vcf metadata.csv reference.fasta --vcf variants.vcf --groups NA1 NA2 EU1 --out_csv test_out.csv --chroms Phyram_PR-102_s0001`

 The `--pos` and `--chroms` options can be used together to subset to a specific position on a specific chromosome.

 If multiple processors are available on the computer running `krisp_vcf`, parallel processing can be enabled by specifying the number of processors to use using the `--cores` option:

-`krisp_vcf metadata.tsv reference.fasta --vcf variants.vcf --groups NA1 NA2 EU1 --out_tsv test_out.tsv --cores 4`
+`krisp_vcf metadata.csv reference.fasta --vcf variants.vcf --groups NA1 NA2 EU1 --out_csv test_out.csv --cores 4`

 ### Quality filtering